GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 Qt events are processed natively through QApplication::exec(), while keeping your program interactive.

-The local Lisp server accepts keyboard input only when breaking into the debugger.
-But you obviously can stop the server (Ctrl+C) and continue (:c at the command prompt) at any time.

-Remember to always exit the debugger (e.g. ECL debugger command :q) before sending another command from the editor.

 "Eval Region" note: (see initial status-bar message) Remember to change to the desired package prior to eval anything.

+On errors, the local Lisp server will pop up an input dialog, asking for a debug command (if you don't see the input dialog, it might be in the background.
+Use your taskbar to show it).

+If you want to pause/continue the local-server process, use the usual Ctrl+C (terminal command) and :c (ECL command).

 The "Save and Run" action (Ctrl+R) will load the current code in the local Lisp server process (if you don't see the application window, it might be